osumd/vite-gl-update/Videos/README.md

                 the Euclidean algorithm uses recursion with a base case being that the remainder from the current iteration is zero, and that subsequently remainders are computed until this base case is reached. :- s2

+                The steps of the euclidean algorithm are linked to fibbonacci numbers by equality relations for example, then explain lames theroem

+                Solving for a simple recurrence relation like the fibbonaci sequence involves solving a 2-degree polynomial or a quadratic polynomial.
         Display:
             Gloal Effect:
                 "Introduce the feeling/essence of recursion using the fibbonaci sequence." :- s0